Roe algebras of coarse spaces via coarse geometric modules: Introduction

 On one hand, the smooth framework is the most natural setting for topologists.
 Indeed, most of the ``geometrically meaningful'' operators arise as (pseudo) differential operators on spaces of functions, differential forms or, more generally, sections of bundles on manifolds.
-One of the most impressive applications of Roe algebras in this setting, in fact, is concerning the interplay between analytic and homotopical/topological invariants of manifolds.
-Higson and Roe defined the \emph{coarse assembly map}, connecting $K$-homology groups with $K$-theory of Roe algebras~\cites{higson-roe-1995-coarse-bc}.
+One of the most impressive applications of Roe algebras in this setting is concerning the interplay between analytic and homotopical/topological invariants of manifolds.
+Namely, Higson and Roe defined the \emph{coarse assembly map}, connecting $K$-homology groups with $K$-theory of Roe algebras~\cites{higson-roe-1995-coarse-bc}.
 The properties of these homomorphisms have strong consequences on the topology of the space.
 For instance, proving injectivity of the coarse assembly maps is one powerful approach to prove the strong Novikov Conjecture~\cites{higson-et-al-1997-contr-top,yu-1998-novikov-groups,yu_coarse_2000}.
-Inspiration for this subject comes from the {Baum--Connes Conjecture}~\cites{baum_classifying_1994,baum_geometric_2000,yu-1995-bc-conjecture}, which is one of the main open problems of non-commutative geometry, and can also be seen as an analogue of the Farrell--Jones conjecture, see~\cites{land-nikolaus-2018-k-l-theories,Luck2005}.
+Inspiration for this subject comes from the {Baum--Connes Conjecture}~\cites{baum_classifying_1994,baum_geometric_2000,yu-1995-bc-conjecture}, which is one of the main open problems of non-commutative geometry and has strong analogies with the Farrell--Jones conjecture, see~\cites{land-nikolaus-2018-k-l-theories,Luck2005}.

 On the other hand, the discrete framework is much more convenient when studying structural properties of these \cstar{}algebras and their relations with various coarse geometric properties of the space.
-Some of the analytic properties that admit natural coarse-geometric equivalents are being \emph{quasi-diagonal}~\cites{chyuan_chung_inv_sem_2022,li-willett-2018-low-dimen}, admitting \emph{traces}~\cites{ara-lledo-martinez-2020,lledo-martinez-2021}, or being \emph{nuclear}~\cites{brodzki_property_2007,brown_c*-algebras_2008,sako-2014-proper-a-oper-norm}.
-It should be pointed out that the object of interest in this analytic study is not only the Roe algebra proper, but a whole collection of algebras that can be defined in a similar spirit (the \emph{uniform Roe algebra}, the \emph{algebra of quasi-local operators}, etc.).
+Some of the analytic properties of Roe algebras that admit natural coarse-geometric equivalents are being \emph{quasi-diagonal}~\cites{chyuan_chung_inv_sem_2022,li-willett-2018-low-dimen}, admitting \emph{traces}~\cites{ara-lledo-martinez-2020,lledo-martinez-2021}, or being \emph{nuclear}~\cites{brodzki_property_2007,brown_c*-algebras_2008,sako-2014-proper-a-oper-norm}.
+It should be pointed out that the object of interest in this analytic study is not only the Roe algebra proper, but a whole suite of algebras that can be defined in a similar spirit (the \emph{uniform Roe algebra}, the \emph{algebra of quasi-local operators}, etc.).
 For the rest of this introduction we will refer to them rather informally as \emph{Roe-like \cstar{}algebras} (see \cref{notation:roe-like-algs} for a precise meaning).